-46.2.
+6.2.
 Berthing

-Failure to maintain room or berthing area to 1 demerit standards or failure to comply with berthing area policy Removing food, dishes, utensils, cups, etc. from the 1 demerit mess deck cause alcohol testing upon return to the vessel Sitting on railing 1 demerit Bringing food to or eating while in formation 1 demerit Failure to stand at attention or at ease in the proper 1 demerit manner
+Failure to maintain room or berthing area to 1 demerit standards or failure to comply with berthing area policy Removing food, dishes, utensils, cups, etc. from the mess deck 1 demerit

-46.3.
+6.3.
 Formations and Meetings

-Absent from Formation or required activity 1 demerit

-Absent from mandatory meetings 1 demerit
+Absent from Formation or required activity 1 demerit Absent from mandatory meetings 1 demerit

-Late to formation or mandatory meetings 1 demerit

-Late from liberty (up to 30 minutes late beyond 1 demerit

-expiration of liberty)

-Cadet will be

-subject to

-reasonable

-46.4.
+Late to formation or mandatory meetings 1 demerit Late from liberty (up to 30 minutes late beyond expiration of liberty) 1 demerit Cadet will be subject to reasonable cause alcohol testing upon return to the vessel Sitting on railing 1 demerit Bringing food to or eating while in formation 1 demerit Failure to stand at attention or at ease in the proper manner 1 demerit

+6.4.
 Administrative Violations

-Late to assigned duties or day work 1 demerit Failure to sign the watch log 1 demerit Failure to get the word, including failure to read and understand official Corps email announcements, written announcements, to read watch bills, standing orders, or other official campus notices and publications 1 demerit Late in submitting forms, muster sheets, watch bills, 1 demerit unit reports, or other documents 1 dement Failure to complete unit training assignments 1 demerit Failure to appear as ordered 1 demerit Disrespectful behavior towards another cadet 1 demerit Violation of the training ship's trash disposal plan 1 demerit
+Late to assigned duties or day work 1 demerit Failure to sign the watch log 1 demerit Failure to get the word, including failure to read and understand official Corps email announcements, written announcements, to read watch bills, standing orders, or other official campus notices and publications 1 demerit Late in submitting forms, muster sheets, watch bills, unit reports, or other documents 1 demerit Failure to complete unit training assignments 1 demerit Failure to appear as ordered 1 demerit Disrespectful behavior towards another cadet 1 demerit Violation of the training ship's trash disposal plan 1 demerit